cybertraining-dsc/fa20-523-339/project/project.md

 ## 5. Recommendation Rate and Similarity Calculation

-In this algorithm, there are two types of similarity methods: **Cosine Similarity** and **Euclidean Distance** Similarity that perform the similarity calculation.
+While all the dictionaries and attributes-label relationship is prepared in Part4, the recommendation rate calculation is addressed in this part.
+In this algorithm, there are two types of similarity methods: **Cosine Similarity** and **Euclidean Distance Similarity** that perform the similarity calculation.
 The first step before calculating the similarity would be phrasing the recommendation rate for each item to another item.
-The **Figure 7** is a short for the recoomendation rate matrix.
-It will use the logic in the following:
+The **Figure 8** is a shortcut for the recoomendation rate matrix.
+It will use the logic in **Figure 7**.

 ```
-If it is the case Item 2 appears in the also_like record of Item 1, the similarity score will be added on 2.
-If it is the case Item 2 appears in the also_buy record of Item 1, the similarity score will be added on 5.
+for item in the asin list:
+  for asin in the also_view dictionary:
+    if asin is founded in also_view dictionary[item] list:
+        score for this item increase 2
+    each item in the also_view_dict[asin]'s score will be also increase 2
+  for asin in the also_view dictionary:
+    if asin is founded in also_view dictionary[item] list:
+        score for this item increase 10
-If it is the case Item 2 appears in both records, the similarity score will be added on 7.
+    each item in the also_view_dict[asin]'s score will be also increase 10
-Otherwise the mean value will be assigned to the similarity score.
+for other scores which is currently 0, assigned the average value for it
+return the overall matrix for the further step

 ```
+**Figure 7:** The sudocode for giving the recommendation rate for the likelyhood of the next purchase item based the current purchase

 ```
 Item  0 :  [0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0 ...]